1987 FA Cup final: Post-match

-This bus is a 1973 Daimler Fleetline CRG6LX, bodied by East Lancs initially from the Coventry Corporation Transport, in which the victorious Coventry players paraded the cup through the city after their victory.
+This bus is a 1973 Daimler Fleetline CRG6LX, bodied by East Lancs initially from Coventry Corporation Transport, in which the victorious Coventry players paraded the cup through the city after their victory.
 It is now on display in the Coventry Transport Museum.

 Sillett said he was confident that his side was going to win but was humble in victory: "The longer the game went on, the more certain I was that we were going to win it ...
 But there should be credit all round here.
 We saw two sides trying to play attacking football as we both showed the best of the English game."
 His counterpart Pleat bemoaned not capitalising on the 2–1 lead his side held but was gracious in defeat: "We were in a lovely position at half-time.
 A third goal for us would have killed it ...
 In the end I thought they deserved to finish in front.
 We were stretched and they might have scored more.
 But we contributed to a fair game."
 Pleat suggested that "a couple of our players did not do what they have been doing or are capable of doing.
 The players who did not quite get to grips with it know who they are."
 It was Hoddle's last game for the club before he moved to AS Monaco.

 Clive Allen scored his 49th goal of the season for Tottenham in the final which, as of 2021, remains a club record.
 His scoring exploits earned him the FWA Footballer of the Year and the PFA Players' Player of the Year awards.
 Mabbutt became the third person to score both for and against his own club in an FA Cup final, the others being Bert Turner of Charlton Athletic in 1946 and Tommy Hutchison of Manchester City in 1981.
 Tottenham had been knocked out of the Football League Cup in the semi-finals by North London rivals and eventual winners Arsenal and had finished third in the league, and so, having spent most of the season challenging for an unprecedented domestic treble, they ended it with no major trophies at all.